 This course will not be assessed as Semester University Examination.
-Evaluation will be conducted
+Evaluation will be conducted at the level of constituent unit.

 Theory question paper pattern for internal assessment under CBCS - 40 Marks

 No. of Marks/ Question X Question type questions question marks Total marks